By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 See, I can understand why you still feel guilty.

-And and I never voted for Democrat.
+And I never voted for Democrat.

-So I finally figured out um after God got a hold of me and then you that I was actually not a liberal.
+So I finally figured out after God got a hold of me and then you that I was actually not a liberal.

 It's not that the establishment is getting Democrat.